CreativLogic/old-crow/README.md

-A self-hosted AI workspace -- meant to be the self-hosted version of the UI experience you get from ChatGPT and Claude.
-But with more jank and fun.
-Running on your own hardware, with your own data -- local-first, privacy-first, and no trojan.
+A self-hosted AI agent workspace -- this is meant to be a combined UI experience similar to popular LLMs and their desktop coding counterparts.
+But more personalized, fun and easy to use.
+Running on your own hardware or api, with your own data -- local-first, privacy-first, and no trojan.

 ## Features
   - **Chat** -- chat with any local model or API; adding them is super simple.<br>　<sub>vLLM · llama.cpp · Ollama · OpenRouter · OpenAI</sub>